wp-plugins/events-manager/readme.txt

 = Widgets =

 Add the Events List or Events Calendar widgets to any of your sidebar.
-To do so, your theme might be [widget-ready](http://automattic.com/code/widgets/).
+To do so, your theme must be [widget-ready](http://automattic.com/code/widgets/).
 You can change the title of both widgets.
 Moreover, you can adjust the formats of the events of Events List according to your need; see *Formatting Events*.

 = Template tags =

-If you're into theming, you should probably use the template tags provided by Events Manager, `dbem_get_events_list`, `dbem_get_calendar` and `dbem_get_events_page`.
+If you're into theming, you should probably use the template tags provided by Events Manager.
+Here's a comprehensive list.

 `<?php dbem_get_events_list(limit, scope, order, format,display); ?>`